Peppercorn: Types, Uses, Health Benefits & Buying Guide

-There are several varieties of peppercorn berries, each with its own characteristics.
+There are several varieties of peppercorn, each with distinct characteristics.
 Here’s a quick breakdown:

 Type Description Flavor Profile